Founder, Joey Borgogna

 What actually shapes human character?

 Not just talent.
+Not image.
+Not achievement.

 That curiosity eventually became the foundation for My Scripted Story™ and continues to shape the work I create through Novel Eye Productions.

-For more than 25 years, my work has spanned theater, film, nonprofit storytelling, artist development, and immersive facilitation.
-My path has included work as an actor, talent agent, producer, and student and teacher at Diana Castle’s The Imagined Life Studio.
+For more than 25 years, my work has spanned theater, film, nonprofit storytelling, artist development, and facilitation.
+My path has included work as an actor, talent agent, producer, and years of study and teaching at Diana Castle’s The Imagined Life Studio.
+Along the way, I’ve worked one-on-one with actors, writers, directors, and other artists navigating questions of craft, purpose, and creative process.

-Prior to joining Speranza, I served as Executive Director of the Creative Activist Program at Creative Visions Foundation, where I oversaw more than 200 pro-social media and arts projects across five continents in collaboration with artists, filmmakers, and cultural leaders.
+Prior to joining Speranza, I served as Executive Director of the Creative Activist Program at Creative Visions Foundation, where I oversaw more than 200 story-driven media and arts projects across five continents in collaboration with artists, filmmakers, and cultural leaders.